Premier League clubs spent £211m on agents over past year - Football Association

 - From the section Football

-Premier League clubs paid £211m to agents in the past year, an increase of £37m, new figures show.
+Premier League clubs paid agents £211m in the past year, an increase of £37m.

-Liverpool were the top flight's biggest spenders at £26.8m, according to Football Association data from 1 February 2017 to 31 January 2018.
+Liverpool were the top flight's biggest spenders at £26.8m and Chelsea second with £25.1m, according to Football Association data based on transfers from 1 February 2017 to 31 January 2018.

 English clubs across the top five divisions spent £257m on agent fees, also an increase of £37m on 2016-17.

-National League club Aldershot were the lowest spenders at £112.
+National League club Aldershot were the lowest spenders with £112.

+However several clubs at National League level and below gave no money at all to agents.

 - How much did your club spend on agents in 2017-18?